Please see this article in the Metro for more information.

 Precautions when Destroying Giant Hogweed.

 Don’t Mow hogweed between the end of flowering and early seeds set.
-This will not have the desired effect unless the crop you are planning on destroying the crop immediately after mowing it.
+This will not have the desired effect unless you are planning on destroying the crop immediately after mowing it.
 Any hogweed that has been cut down must be removed immediately in a heap and burned.
 This is one of the most efficient ways to destroy the seeds.

 Don’t Leave the cut-down hogweed in situ.
 Even after it has been cut down, the main umbrella stem of the hogweed stores large supplies of nutrients enough to provide the seeds to germinate, ripen and give life to new plants.